AgentMC/Sao19/Translate/En/Part6.md

 "......
 It might be a bit difficult for you to find work for both brother and sister in Obsidia now, bro."

 "Oh ... is that so?
-It is lively in the streets even at such time and it seems to be nice... "
+It is lively in the streets even at such time and it seems to be nice..."

 "It looks like it looks, but that's because the number of residents is increasing ... and I do not think it will last for long..."